ticktockreed/weather_app/README.md

 This app will let you see the weather for selected cities across Europe augmented with photos tagged with the city's name.

-The public unauthenticated flikr feed only allows for low res images at different sizes and the feed cannot be relied upon for quality tags.
+Disclaimer: The public unauthenticated flikr feed only allows for low res images at different sizes and the feed cannot be relied upon for quality tags.

 ## To Run Locally